jdittrich/userNeedResearchBook/text/allURBook.md

 1. Finding Participants for your studies
 2. Preparing your research session
 3. Gather data by asking questions  and observation
-4. analyzing the gathered data
+4. Analyzing the gathered data
-5. reporting your results
+5. Reporting your results

 In each chapter I will give several examples.
 The examples have their own formatting, it looks like this: